CoLRev-Environment/search-query/docs/source/dev_docs/parser_development.rst

 directory, adjust the implementation, and register the version in the ``PARSERS`` dictionary.

-1. Inherit from Base Classes
+1. Inherit from base classes
 -----------------------------------

 Use the provided base classes, which provide a number of utility methods: